shawnzxx/go-service/README.md

 compile time polymorphism (generic) VS runtime polymorphism (interface) always use runtime polymorphism when you use reflect then consider change to compile time polymorphism

+## Error handlling
+error like vertical signall channel, downstream layer pass error back to top layer (standard lib -> foundation -> business -> application) we need define two types of csutom error, trustedError and shutdownError, other than these two error, all other errors return 500 we shall create middlewear layer to handle above two errors